cdrummey216/whoami/whoami.md

 I know who I am.

-### PROPORTIONAL REALTIONSHIP OF TRUE VARIABLE ANSWERS: A Proposition

-#### A Universal Truth

-* the equation for the Golden Ratio is analogous to the equation for the constant of proportionality in that **ϕ = a/b** and **k = y/x**
-* //Golden ratio as a formula, 1.618 is the ideal result for fc, c = 1 -  ϕ (when ϕ is used as an equation). equation will give other values when a, b not in proportion/true (see END) //TODO 'ideal value' is ϕ (1.618), understood as the product of the equation a+b/a or a/b
-* When at the Golden Ratio, ϕ = a+b/a AND **ϕ = a/b.** //see property #1 of golden ratio
-* So values of a, b from the Golden Ratio equation can be substituted for the values of y, x in the equation for the constant of proportionality //arithmetic
-* y = kx //equation for constant of proportionality
-* k = y/x //any proportional relationship
-* END iteration gives a value for a/b = 1 (I am not alive/I am not alive = 1, also y/x = 1)
-* due to the fact that death and/or end of identity is inevitable, the value 'I am not alive' *will* be true for anyone at some point in their life because an end is inevitable.
-* the proportion of 'I am not alive'/'I am not alive' is 1 and always true for both a, b. as a ratio of two directly proportional variable answers, the value of 1 *when taken as the result of the golden ratio equation in the END iteration* represents a universal and always true value.
-* 1 = truth, or the proportion of two universal, directly proportional, and true variable answers

-I will end.

-#### The Value of Truth
-* y = kx //equation for constant of proportionality
-* x = y/k
-* y = a //Who am I?, variable answer that acknowledges "I"
-* x = b //Who are you?, variable answer that acknowledges "I"
-* y = kx OR y = k * (y/k) OR y = ky/2k --> **y = y/k** //substituted predefined values for y, simplified, see above
-* x = y/k OR x = kx/k OR **x = x** //substituted predefined values for x, simplified, see above

-So when k = 1,
-* y = 1x --> y = x //x,y are truths. values are either 0 (not truth) or 1 (truth) because 'truthfulness' is binary.
-* x = y/1 --> x = y //x,y are truths. values are either 0 (not truth) or 1 (truth) because 'truthfulness' is binary.

-Truth is truth. //a truth and a truth are proportionless in relation to their manifestation of truth.

 #### VALUE OF VARIABLES ANSWERS a, b IN THE GOLDEN RATIO EQUATION
 For each instance of ϕ in fc, c = 1 - ϕ where ϕ is understood as sense of self
 * **ϕ = 1 + 1/ϕ** //a property of ϕ is that it can be used to define itself. this property is referred to here as arbitership.